CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 docker pull coedl/kaldi-helpers:0.64
 ```

 This might take a while, it should give you some information about progress.
+Please get in touch on the Slack channel if you get stuck.